Steelers Vs Ravens: 3 Key Factors That Will Decide The Game

 Pittsburgh’s defensive philosophy against Lamar Jackson in the run game has been to always make sure there is a defender in his vicinity whether he has the ball or not.
 This strategy has worked well in their last two games against Lamar where they limited him to only 14 rushing attempts in those two games.
 Granted, Lamar still ran well when he did run the ball, but Pittsburgh didn’t give him many opportunities to run in the first place.
 The downside of this approach is that it leaves the Steelers vulnerable to explosive runs up the middle of the field, and that is where having Derrick Henry comes into play.

-If Pittsburgh can’t consistently win versus Baltimore’s interior defensive line, then they are screwed, there’s no two ways about it.
+If Pittsburgh can’t consistently win versus Baltimore’s interior offensive line, then they are screwed, there’s no two ways about it.
 The good news for the Steelers is that this iteration of their team contains their strongest defensive line unit since facing Lamar Jackson.
 Cameron Heyward is still playing at an all-pro level at the age of 35.
 Larry Ogunjobi has been playing some really good football over the last two seasons in Pittsburgh.
 And the Steelers also have a stud in young nose tackle, Keanu Benton.

 Benton hasn’t stuffed the stat sheet, but the Steelers are nearly unstoppable against the run when he’s on the field at nose tackle.
 It also doesn’t hurt to have T.J.
 Watt setting the edge, making it almost impossible to run directly at him.
 If there is any team with the personnel to slow down Baltimore’s rushing attack, it’s Pittsburgh.